ricardomaraschini/tagger/README.md

 their "fixed point in time" hashes.
 For instance an image `centos:latest` can be referred by its hash as well, such as `centos@sha256:012345...`.

-Every time one Tags an image `Tagger` creates a new generation for that image, making it easier to downgrade to previously tagged versions in case of issues with the new generation.
+Every time one Tags an image Tagger creates a new generation for that image, making it easier to downgrade to previously tagged versions in case of issues with the new generation.
 It also allows users to mirror these images to an internal registry.

 ### Caching images locally

 Tagger allow administrators to Tag and cache images locally within the cluster.
-You just need to have a image registry running in the cluster and ask `Tagger` to do the cache.
+You just need to have a image registry running in the cluster (or anywhere else) and ask `Tagger` to do the cache.
 By doing so a copy of the remote image is going to be made into the internal registry (aka mirroring) and all deployments leveraging such image will automatically start to use the cached copy.

 ### Webhooks from quay.io and Docker hub